Ethiopia's Tigray region: War behind a 'steel wall' | DW | 01.03.2021

 The crisis in Tigray is of great concern — for everyone.
 That is why it needs urgent measures to halt the crisis, which could result in a new stream of refugees arriving in Europe if nothing is done now.

-A first step would be the withdrawal of Eritrean troops, Pauli agreed.
+A first step would be the withdrawal of Eritrean troops, Plaut agreed.

 "The problem is that the only language that the Eritreans really understand is direct pressure.
 And this has to be really taken up at the UN Security Council."

-Note: Correction: An earlier version of this article incorrectly spelled Ethiopian Prime Minister Abiy Ahmed's name.
-The error has been corrected.